MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/demand-planning/time-series.md

 Legend:

-1. **Worksheet selector** – On this menu, you can save the current view (including all filters, overlaid series, and other selections) as a worksheet within the current planning data record.
+1. **Create and select worksheets** – On this menu, you can choose to save the current view (including all filters, overlaid series, and other selections) as a worksheet within the current planning data record.
 If you've already saved one or more worksheets, you can load them from here.
-To list a worksheet under **Home** \> **Worksheets**, create or set it as a **Shared worksheet** using the controls provided here.
+Each worksheet created here is also listed on the **Worksheets** page (available at **Home** \> **Worksheets** on the navigation pane).
+Each worksheet has a share setting that lets you choose whether to share it with other users or keep it private to you.
+You can also delete worksheets from this menu.
 1. **Current filters** – If you've applied any filters to the data, they're listed next to the **Add filter** button as colored blocks.
 You can remove any listed filter by selecting its **Close** button (**X**).
 1. **Add filter** – Open a menu where you can choose to filter the time series by any combination of date or dimension values.
 This filtering affects the key performance indicators (KPIs) that are shown on the **Insights** FastTab, the chart that's shown on the **Timeline** FastTab, and the values that are available on the **Time series values** FastTab.
 Filters that you add from here are added to the current filters list (2).
 1. **Insights** – This FastTab shows KPIs for the current time series, including total quantity, average quantity, and standard deviation of quantity.
 These values reflect the filter settings.